Islam in Ghana: Sunni

 Islam reached the kingdom of Ghana during the ninth and tenth centuries, during a period of trade and competition with the Berbers of North Africa, who had adopted Sunni Islam, according to the Maliki rite of jurisprudence.
 By the 14th century, Ghanaian kingdoms featured mosques and palaces, as well as Arabic-style Muslim poetry.

 Contemporary Sunnism in Ghana includes a majority that follows the Maliki school, which is predominant in West and North Africa, as well as a large contingent that follows the Hanbali school as interpreted by the Salafi movement.

 The Sufi orders have a historic presence in Ghana and, as with much of West Africa, the predominant orders are the Tijaniyya and the Qadiriyya.
 Sufism is common among the immigrant Muslim population of Ghana, also known as the Zongos.
 About 37 percent of Muslims in Ghana say they belong to a Sufi order.

-Salafism was introduced into Ghana as part of the 1940s reformist activities of the late Ghanaian imam Afa Ajura.
+Salafism was introduced into Ghana as part of the 1940s reformist activities of the late Ghanaian Imam, Afa Ajura.
 Ajura's campaign challenged the mainstream of Ghanaian Sunnism, which followed the Maliki school of jurisprudence and the Ash'ari school of theology.
 It was not until the 1970s that his movement gained popularity.
 From the onset of Ajura's mission, Salafism has been primarily propagated across Ghana in his native Dagbanli language.
 Recently Salafis in Zongo communities in southern Ghana (18% of Muslims) have formed the "Ahlusunnah wal Jamaa" (ASWaJ) organization in order to reach the Hausa-speaking population.
 ASWaJ still draws inspiration from their parent Anbariyya leadership, headed by Afa Seidu in Tamale.

 Shia

 Shia Islam is also present in Ghana, primarily among the Lebanese immigrant community that arrived starting in the 1980s.
-8% of percent of Ghana's Muslim population identify as Shi'i.
+Eight per cent of Ghana's Muslim population identify as Shi'i.
 Shias freely operate religious schools and mosques.